Teacher Professional Development

 Summer Three-Day Fleet Inquiry Institute – July 14 - 16, 2015

-This three-day institute runs 9 a.m. to 3 p.m. daily from Tuesday, July 14 to Thursday, July 16.
-Using hands-on experiences and reflection, the summer Fleet Inquiry Institute will give teachers a foundation in science inquiry.
-Participants will examine different approaches to hands-on learning, explore process skills and NGSS practices, engage in a full scientific inquiry, and consider ways to include inquiry in their own classrooms.
-This program is based upon the Fundamentals of Inquiry professional development program developed by the Exploratorium, and incorporates the Next Generation Science Standards.
+Using hands-on experiences and reflection, the summer Fleet Inquiry Institute gave teachers a foundation in science inquiry.
+Participants examined different approaches to hands-on learning, explored process skills and NGSS practices, engaged in a full scientific inquiry, and considered ways to include inquiry in their own classrooms.
+This program was based upon the Fundamentals of Inquiry professional development program developed by the Exploratorium.

 Inspire Innovation Workshop: Engineering in the Classroom

 ASME joined the Fleet to present a Hands-On Workshop to give teachers in grades 4-8 the opportunity to work with engineers to bring the “E” in STEM* to life for students (*Science, Technology, Engineering and Math).
 Groups of teachers were matched with engineers to work on hands-on engineering design with applications for math and science classes.